 5. Singing will distract other people, but mainly it will distract you.

-Completely irrelevant, right?
-Ahahahahahaa!
-No!
-Imagine for a moment instead of singing whilst playing a board game, you are dancing around in procrastination valley or planning what to spend your, as yet, non-existent advance on.
+Imagine for a moment instead of singing while playing a board game, you are dancing around in procrastination valley or planning what to spend your, as yet, non-existent advance on.
 This will distract everyone, but most of all you.
-It’s great to be a dreamer, fantastic and fabsies to the max, but sometimes you also have to knuckle down and do a little leg work before you dream big.
+It's great to be a dreamer, fantastic and fabsies to the max, but sometimes you also have to knuckle down and do a little leg work before you dream big.
 You know?

 6. You have to be brave.

 Right now, at the start of your turn, you might hold all the counters and an awful lot of good things but if you're not brave enough to do something with that it means almost nothing.
 You have to be strong enough to risk it all, whether that be in writing the truest thing you can or just sending that query away.
 You have to be brave.
 You know you can.

 7. People cheat, especially brothers named after historically famous emperors.